rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/smartnotes/README.md

     * Immutable scope instead and fail if entry does not exist?

 [ ] Put compile + error reporting function in support lib.

+[ ] First parameter to Scope should really be "matches"